 Christopher Canniff, Executive Director of Human Resources

-As Executive Director of Human Resources, Christopher Canniff overseas all personnel functions at Harrington HealthCare System, including hiring, benefits and employee regulations.
-Canniff first began working for Harrington as the Manager of Strategic Planning and Business Development, working with members of Harrington's senior staff to effect organizational change.
+As Executive Director of Human Resources, Christopher Canniff overseas all personnel functions at Harrington HealthCare System, including hiring, benefits, and employee regulations.
+Canniff first began at Harrington as the Manager of Strategic Planning and Business Development, working with members of Harrington’s senior staff to effect organizational change.

 Canniff has both a Bachelor of Arts and Masters of Business Administration in Healthcare Management from Union College in Schenectady, N.Y.
 He also holds a Juris Doctorate from Albany Law School in Albany, N.Y. and is a member of the New York State Bar Association.

 Kathleen Davis, Vice President, Quality and Patient Safety